 Visited a jade museum in Hualian, Taiwan, on May 1.
 Museum is an overstatement actually, it’s basically a big shop (really big) selling jades and other precious stones of different sizes and prices.
 A pretty interesting visit regardless…

-It has become a habit of mine to visit franchises like 7-Eleven or McDonald’s when I visit to different countries.
-Although they are similar in every countries, normally each places would have their own unique stuff that are not available elsewhere.
+It has became a habit of mine to visit franchises like McDonald’s and 7-Eleven (for snacks) when I visit different places.
+Although similar in every countries, these eateries/stores normally have a few unique stuff not available elsewhere.

 An aboriginal dance performance (video) in Hualian, during my Taiwan visit in late April.
 The video quality is rather poor because I was recording using a digital camera and not a viewcam, but it should be pretty cool if you have not witnessed similar stuff before…